jasa-acs/repro-template/README.md

 ## Reproducible document

-The second is for manuscripts written as R Markdown documents.
+The second is for manuscripts written as R Markdown documents (this repository).

     ##
     ## project directory